phil65/PrettyQt/docs/api_guidelines/general.md

 qcurve = core.QEasingCurve()
 ```

 * The Qt-inherited API should still work as-is.
-If any method is overriden by this framework, it should still be allowed to call it with the original Qt signature.
+If any method is overriden by this framework (only very few cases where this happens), it should still be allowed to call it with the original Qt signature.

 ```py
 widget = widgets.Widget()
 widget.setMinimumSize(core.QSize(10, 10))
 ```

 * Naming of the equivalent PrettyQt methods should follow a consistent scheme.
 Setters are lower-cased and snake-cased, getters are lower-cased, snake-cased and have a get_ prepended to avoid name clashes.
 If any lower-cased, snake-cased method name is not provided by PrettyQt, it will call the original method via `__getattr__`.
 (The last point only applies to classes which inherit from QObject.)